tfoote/design/courses/how-to-contribute.md

 **Challenge**:  This is the fun part.
 Here is where educators can post material that get the student to apply and expand on the concepts covered.
 Here is where you would find homework problems, problem sets, projects, open ended questions… etc.  The challenges will be labelled as either “recommended” or “extended.”

 All elements (courses, units, lessons, tutorials, and challenges) will be indexed and will reference the material they belong with.
 In addition, units and the elements they contain can also be cross-referenced if material is applicable to more than one course and/or unit.
 But we’ll talk about indexing and referencing later on.

+###Next Steps

+To learn more about this site, the story behind the project and a more detailed description of how the site is organized, go to the **Introduction** section.
+Otherwise, continue on to **Contributing Material**.